binxi0629/NN-project/format_data/README.md

 2. load_data.py: load and format data, saved in [../input_data](../input_data) (you can check the data format there)

+3. new_data_generating.py: script to create input data without doing degeneracy translation

+4. stat.py: script to check whether input data are good or not

 ## More to come ...